FlavScents AInsights Entry for Benzyl Acetate (CAS: 140-11-4)

 2. Sensory Profile

-Benzyl acetate is known for its sweet, floral, and fruity aroma, often described as reminiscent of jasmine, ylang-ylang, and gardenia.
-It has a moderate intensity and good diffusion, making it an effective impact note in both flavors and fragrances.
-The taste threshold is not well-documented, but its odor threshold is relatively low, allowing it to impart a noticeable scent even at low concentrations.
-In formulations, it serves as both an impact note and a modifier, enhancing the overall complexity and realism of the scent or flavor profile.
+Benzyl acetate is known for its pleasant, sweet, and floral odor, often described as reminiscent of jasmine, ylang-ylang, and gardenia.
+It has a moderate intensity and good diffusion, making it a popular choice for imparting a floral character in both flavors and fragrances.
+The taste threshold of benzyl acetate is not well-documented, but its odor threshold is relatively low, allowing it to be effective even at low concentrations.
+In sensory applications, benzyl acetate serves as an impact note, providing a distinct floral top note that enhances the overall complexity of a formulation.

 Citation hooks: FlavScents; peer-reviewed sensory literature